 Impact of amateur station emissions

-An example of how to assess the impact of certain amateur station emissions on a deployment simulation of a large number of one type of co-frequency RNSS (space-to-Earth) receivers can be found in section 6.3.
-Monte-Carlo methodology is used in this study.
+A study to assess the impact of certain amateur station emissions on a deployment simulation of a large number of one type of co-frequency RNSS (space-to-Earth) receivers can be found in section 6.3.
+A Monte-Carlo methodology is used in this study along with assumptions based on the data in the sections above.

-Different methodologies or different assumptions would result in different calculation results.
+Different methodologies or different assumptions may result in different calculation results.

 RNSS systems

-RNSS systems are in use around the globe, with billion RNSS devices in use on a mass market basis.
+RNSS systems are in use around the globe on a mass market basis.
 There are currently several systems that transmit signals within the frequency range 1240-1300 MHz.
 The band 1240-1260 MHz (sub-band G2) is currently used by the Russian Federation Glonass system [24]-[25] while the band 1258-1300 MHz (sub-band E6) is used by the European Galileo system.
 Detailed technical information is provided for Galileo within section 3.2.

 typical RNSS applications in the 1240-1300 MHz BAND